Last updated 7th July, 2018

 The father of the family, Patrick, had died in 1921 aged 80.
 He had eight children, one of whom had died.
 Three others had moved away, leaving Con and Patrick on the farm with their two sisters.
 Unsurprisingly Patrick Snr. chose to give the forty-acre farm to his widow on his death, instructing that it would next pass to Patrick, the elder son.

-Unusually Con, the younger brother, chose not to work at home, labouring instead for local farmer William Travers.
+Unusually Con, the younger brother, chose not to work at home, laboring instead for local farmer William Travers.
 Patrick was not happy with this situation, and in August 1922 he went to Travers and complained about it.
 Travers told Con about this confrontation but Con replied that he would not work for his brother as he would not get paid.

 The two brothers did not have a good relationship and had not spoken for several years before the death of their father.
 Mary-Anne also worked and lodged away from home, leaving Patrick to run the farm, with Hannah and his mother in charge of minding the house.
 The apparent unwillingness of two of the siblings to work with Pat perhaps show how the relationship between him and the rest of the family had broken down.
 Patrick, considered locally to be an awkward man, did not even sleep in the small house as this would have meant sharing a bed with Con.